coolbutuseless/memoisetools/README.md

 package](https://github.com/r-lib/memoise).

-This package was started from a need to have an in-memory cache that did not store results results over a given size.
+This package was started from a need to have an in-memory cache that did not store results over a given size.

 ## Installation